clarin-eric/handbook-development/docs/meta-guidelines.md

 This section presents some guidelines for the writing and maintenance of this handbook.

+## Scope

+{TODO: review/revisit this section}

+The development handbook is aimed to give guidelines and best practices for the development process.
+Strictly operational matters should be avoided here, and rather be included in the [operational handbook](https://clarin-eric.github.io/handbook-operations/).

+As a rule of thumb, the following distinction can be kept in mind:

+* 👉 Anything that (also) happens on your **local machine** `SHOULD` be done in line with the development handbook.
+* 👉 Anything that (also) happens in the **infrastructure** (in a broad sense?), or where **roles & responsibilities** come into play, `SHOULD` be done according to the operational handbook.

+Note that most processes involve both development and operational aspects.

 ## Structure

 * 👉 Each page `MUST` have a level 1 heading (`#`) for the title of the section